cuprumcomputer/mintgreen/README.md

 Mint Green is a super simple programming language, great for beginners into programming.
 It is based off of C++, and is not a really serious programming language, but more of a simple facade to begin programming in.

-The attached sample programs show how to use these commands to fully take advantage of Mint Green.
+The attached sample programs show how to use all of the commands to fully take advantage of Mint Green.
+There is also a “command key” at the bottom of the compiler.
 Mint Green is generally a loose language, but here are a few rules/issues you must follow:

 * Whenever using variables in expressions or if statements a variable must come first.